zhuy16/learning_notes/0_OptimizedWorkingEnvironment.md

 There are many useful tools in the world of bioinformatics.
 Individually, many of these tools are very useful; but putting them together, there may be compatibility issues.
 At the top level, I have optimized an ecosystem that works to me the best.
-This conbination works on local computer or on HPC and cloud.
+This conbination works on local computer, HPC or cloud.

 **conda environment management +**